iOS18Update/Jailbreak/README.md

 The full version of Cydia is discontinued because Saurik, its developer, no longer provides updates for it.
 It contains many outdated repos and tweaks.

-As an alternative, you can use Cydia 2 for iOS 17 to iOS 18 developer versions.
+As an alternative, you can use Cydia 2 for latest versions.

 **🙋 Does Cydia 2 support old iPhone/iPad jailbreaks?**